fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 dependencies.
 (If you do not want to use `conda` then you will need to install these manually or via the package manager of your operating system.)

 1. Install `conda`.
-There are two options for this
+There are two options for this:

   - Install the [full Anaconda Python distribution](https://www.continuum.io/downloads).
     This is almost 300 MB in size but comes bundled with a lot of Python packages useful for scientific computing.